 It should be noted that even as a lifelong resident of Hastings, Lord Wolstenholme was responsible for the planning and development of roads, houses and associated infrastructure throughout Medway for a number of years.

-Below: Boxley House just outside Lordswood.
+Below Left: Boxley House just outside Lordswood.
 Commisioned by George III in 1769 as a residence for visiting dignitaries.
 Lord Wolstenholme oversaw planning and design of the property.
+Below Right: The restored HMS Conquest moored in Almeerderstrand, Holland in 1922.
+The historic vessel was destroyed a year later in 1923.
+The fire which caused irreparable damage was attributed to a paraffin-lamp igniting recently applied pitch.

 It has been extensively documented that property located within close proximity to the sea, is at far greater risk of ingress and deterioration than property located inland.